Waziup/learning-center-content/content/en/courses/6.WebApps/1.WebApps/_index.md

 5. p-2 - Add padding 2px
 6. shadow - Adding a box shadow
 7. col - width specifiers for rows

-In this example, Bootstrap provides the definitions of CSS classes "row" and "col-sm-4".
-Bootstrap is reactive by default, so your web page will look good on any screen size.

 # Exercise 1.0 - Bootstrap